 the great majority of child trauma & abuse never gets reported.

-contact our local politicians and policy makers and make our concerns known.
+contact politicians and policy makers and make your concerns known.

 Children have no voice in politics, law or the media.

 Share this post

 A common theme over the last decade is that children, the most vulnerable group of our society, has increasingly faced, and still continues to face, the burnt and burden of the consequences of decisions made by government.
 It would seemingly be assumed that the effects on children would be considered when policy decisions are implemented through legislation or political or government action, but that is sadly not the case.
 The following news stories are all examples of where government or those with power and privilege has continued to fail to provide and protect children.

 Uganda – No time to play: Childhood in Uganda’s biggest refugee settlement.

 Uganda receives increasing numbers of unaccompanied child refugees fleeing from civil wars.
 Parents are either killed while fleeing war or make the hard choice to return in order to earn money from their family.
 In addition to being land locked, Uganda faces challenges as many Ugandans themselves have been displaced due to armed rulers.
 Child while in settlements face serious dangers such as sexual exploitations, early pregnancy and robbery.
 Community based protection and foster families do offer some relief however, spending a childhood in refugee and settlement camps while being separated from families arguably will deeply affect growth, development and an enjoyable life.